 Even under ideal circumstances, many people struggle to manage the competing stressors of their work and home lives.
 Moreover, work-to-home stress and anxiety spillover are common among working-age adults (especially those with extended family members and children living at home).
 Even among people with full-time employment out of the house, stress/anxiety related to unpaid at-home responsibilities outweighs (and has a more significant physiological impact than) workplace stress.

-This suggests that it is essential to adopt an attitude which prioritizes home-based stress relief and ongoing management, rather than viewing at-home stress as secondary or unrelated to other stressors.
+This suggests that it is essential to adopt an attitude that prioritizes home-based stress relief and ongoing management, rather than viewing at-home stress as secondary or unrelated to other stressors.

 It is important to acknowledge that there is stress at home and that it is neither abnormal nor an indication that members of the household are bad or shameful people.
 Stress does not mean that the relationships within the household are bad, or that the household itself is failing.
 Stress is simply a fact of life that everyone feels once in a while.